Villu (film): Casting and filming

 Nayanthara selected female role and Actress Ranjitha was selected to play Vijay's wife and mother.

 Director Prabhu Deva started shooting for Villu with the team's first location being Palani, Tamil Nadu.
 The team's second location was set to be in Karaikudi.
 Prabhu Deva had reportedly planned two song sequences to be shot in European countries.
 Another song sequence was shot in Bangkok, Thailand.
 Later, reports claimed that the film's script and story would deal with a majority of the film taking place in Italy.
 Prabhu Deva had reportedly planned two song sequences to be shot in European countries.
 In an interview with Prabhu Deva, a month prior to the film's release, Prabhu Deva stated the film will be a "Tamil version of a James Bond film."
 It was reported that Prakash Raj was missing from shooting when the crew was shooting the climax.

 Devi Sri Prasad, Kola Bhaskar and Ravi Varman were confirmed the film's composer, editor, and cinematographer respectively while FEFSI Vijayan was chosen as the stunt coordinator.

 Vijay was Prabhu Deva's initial choice for the lead role.
 Prabhu Deva trusted the actor, due to their widely known friendship, after their success with Pokkiri the previous year.
 However, several critics and media had dubious thoughts on the choice of Vijay as the lead role actor for the film.
 Some websites wondered if Villu would promote his career, or give him another average response, like his previous films Azhagiya Tamil Magan and Kuruvi, which proved to be average grossers at the box-office due to their weak storyline and screenplay.
 Nayantara was confirmed the film's lead actress upon the film's launch.
 Vadivelu was also confirmed for a supporting role.
 Earlier reports claimed that Biju Menon or Napoleon were to be given a supporting role, but later the role went to Manoj K. Jayan.
 Vaiyapuri, Khushbu, and Kovai Sarala were also said to be given roles in the film.
 However, Khushbu was later confirmed an item number appearance while Sarala was to sing a song in the film.
 Some scenes were shot at Kayamozhi village at Thiruchendur.
 A song and a fight sequence was shot at Tuticorin while other songs were shot at Bangkok, Malaysia and Switzerland.

 Music

 The soundtrack for this film was composed by Devi Sri Prasad.
 The audio was launched on 14 December 2008 at Hello FM radio station.
 Three of the songs, "Jalsa Jalsa", "Dheemthanakka Thillana", and "Daddy Mummy" had their beats reused from three Telugu songs DSP had previously composed: the eponymous song from Jalsa ,"Om Namaste Bolo" from Ready, and "Akalesthey" from Shankar Dada Zindabad respectively.
+The Song "Everybody Rock your Body" from Jagadam, was reused in the film as a Background score.